lilyzhng/Qwen2.5-VL/embedding_search/README.md

 This will evaluate:
 - **Video-to-Video Recall**: Using each annotated video as a query
 - **Text-to-Video Recall**: Using keywords as text queries
-- **Category-Specific Recall**: Performance for specific interaction types and environments
+- **Category-Specific Recall**: Performance for specific object types, behaviors, spatial relations, and scene types

 ### Keyword-Specific Evaluation
 Evaluate specific keywords or categories separately: